daronnat/simple_mouse_test/README.md

 ## Getting Started

 To run the project, simply import it using Godot Engine 3.1 (not sure of the compatibility of this project with Godot Engine version >= 3.2).
-Then run the scene file.
+Then run the scene file from the "2D" panel (Node2D.tscn).

 ### Prerequisites

-* Windows, MacOS or Linux
+* Windows, MacOS or Linux.
-* Godot Engine 3.1 (previous releases): https://godotengine.org/download
+* Godot Engine 3.1 (previous releases): https://godotengine.org/download .

 ## The output

-Screen-capture of the project while running:
+Screen-capture of the project:
 ![mouse_test](https://user-images.githubusercontent.com/32872858/196037484-1c0156bb-7f76-4d4c-bb5c-154b75d5691f.jpg)

 ## Built With